jose-with-an-accent/stockx-experiments/README.md

-# unofficial StockX read-only API experiments
+# StockX GraphQL API

 *Updated 07/29/2022* - Notice: it's still under development so the gql queries might have to be moved inline to work.

 This is a repository containing basic information on how to use the StockX API.
 As far as I know, it can be accesed without a cookie or specific authentication, but CloudFlare might control access to it depending on whether the main page has been visited, or many requests have been sent.
+# Why
+A node-package that was supposed to work with their API wasn't working, and I noticed that their developers had switched to a gQL system instead of the JSON one.

 **The graphQL endpoint is https://stockx.com/api/p/e**.

 # How the API was obtained
 All of the portions were data-mined from the website, with a process similar to [this YouTube video](https://www.youtube.com/watch?v=DqtlR0y0suo).
-Queries were taken from the payload tab, newlines replaced, and then prettified with a simple online tool.
+Queries were taken from the payload tab on the web inspector, newlines replaced, and then prettified with a simple online tool.

 # Command-line usage
 The index.js script included in this repository contains two functions - productSearch and productDetails.
 These are self-explanatory; ```node index.js search *term*``` brings up a JSON array of products matching the search term, as well as a bunch of info. ```node index.js product *id*``` shows information on the specific product's ID.
+Product Details was not tested and may not work yet.

 # Using the gQL schema
 ## What is graphQL?